 Why You Should Trust Us

-We purchased all the tested products and performed exhaustive and comparative examinations of all of them.
-We've done this for years and years with many different products.
-The specific testing regimen we employed with strip lights included household installations of each product, board-mounted, side-by-side comparisons of brightness and whiteness, and a suite of dimensional measurements.
+We purchased all the tested products and performed exhaustive and comparative examinations with all of them.
+We've done across many years and many different products.
+The specific testing regimen we employed for LED strip lights included household installations of each product, board-mounted, side-by-side comparisons of brightness (with a smartphone light meter app), whiteness (assessed subjectively, by comparison), and a suite of dimensional measurements.

 Analysis and Test Results

 We evaluated strip lights in three different categories.
 The sum of a product's performance in these scoring metrics is its overall quality.

 Control is multi-faceted.
 Many want the accent lighting provided by LED strip lights to come in different colors with adjustable brightness and flash/change rates.
 You want to be able to control these various modes in a clear and straightforward fashion.
 In our testing, we found that controlling your lights with an app was easier and more functional than with any of the provided remotes.
 A broad range of brightness settings is very nice, and sometimes you don't want your accent light to have any color.
 Colorful LED strips can be set to "white" mode, but not all white modes are created equal.
 Whiter white modes are better.
 While not a crucial component for most people, we enjoyed light strips with the ability to sync to music.
 For home security purposes, we also appreciated being able to turn our lights on and off remotely via WiFi.